Before you plunge into building a pool, learn about selecting a licensed builder, local council requirements and your legal rights and obligations.

 Policies issued after 19 May 2009 also cover you where your builder’s licence is suspended for failure to comply with a money order by a tribunal or court in your favour.
 Refer to the Home Building Compensation Fund page on the Fair Trading website for more information.

 It is also strongly recommended that you sight current contract works and public liability insurance policies covering your own and neighbours’ properties.
 For your own protection, check that all the people you engage to undertake any part of your building project have the necessary insurances in place and that the certificates are current.

-By law, your chosen builder or tradesperson must give you a written contract for all residential building work, including swimming pools, if
+By law, your chosen builder or tradesperson must give you a written contract for all residential building work, including swimming pools, if:

-Note: The loss of any progress payment made by a home owner to a builder that exceeds the amount stipulated in the contract will not be covered by the home warranty insurance policy for the project.
+Note: The loss of any progress payment made by a home owner to a builder that exceeds the amount stipulated in the contract will not be covered by insurance under the Home Building Compensation Fund.